-The Rockwood All-Natural Hardwood Lump Charcoal is made of Hickory, Maple, Missouri grown oak, and Pecan, and is 100% natural.
-It adds a rich aroma and pleasant flavor into your foraged food in this manner.
+The Rockwood All-Natural Hardwood Lump Charcoal is made of Hickory, Maple, Missouri-grown oak, and Pecan and is 100% natural.
+It adds a rich aroma and pleasant flavor to your foraged food.
 Furthermore, it burns slowly but swiftly, leaving little ash behind.

 The best part is that instead of harvesting trees, the coal is generated from renewable natural resources.
 It denotes that the coal is made from wood scraps left over from the milling process.
 Chemicals, binders, fillers, and any other contaminants are also absent.

 Furthermore, the paper bag and soy-based inks are both recyclable and landfill-friendly.
 It means that if the decaying bag is burned, it will not emit dangerous vapors.